 - interfering with the user's control of the computer system,

-- changing or interfering with settings, preferences or commands already installed or stored on the computer system without the knowledge of the user,
+- changing or interfering with settings, preferences or commands already installed or stored on the computer system without the user’s knowledge,

 - changing or interfering with data that is stored on the computer system in a manner that obstructs, interrupts or interferes with lawful access to or use of the computer system,

 - causing the computer system to communicate with another computer system without authorization,

 - installing a computer program that may be activated by a third party without the user’s knowledge, and